 Central Peaks Region

-Recently, the Central Peaks Regional Council has identified early childhood education and development as a potential new focus area.
+The Central Peaks Regional Council has identified early childhood education and development as their focus area.
 Since inception in 2006, the Council has been interested in supporting youth throughout the four-county region in a variety of ways, from improving access to dental care to providing annual support to the regional Boys & Girls Clubs.
-In March of 2013, a $25,000 matching grant was awarded to Guidestone Colorado, an organization dedicated to strengthening the local food economy through preserving agricultural resources and educating for ecological literacy, for its “garden to cafeteria” site in Salida.
-The grant will assist the organization in its effort to provide locally grown, healthy food in Salida schools and educate the community on the importance of healthy lifestyles, specifically healthy foods.
+In March of 2014, a $72,515 grant was awarded to the Chaffee, Fremont, and Teller/Park county Early Childhood Council, all three council’s focus on early childhood development and connecting families and children to resources.
+The grant assisted the three organizations organization in its effort to create a regional consortium tasked with addressing school readiness and social-emotional development.
+The grant also helped Chaffee county Early Childhood Council to hire a Child Mental Health Specialist that is available to the entire region.

 Regional Council Members